History of the Labour Party (UK): Social and educational reforms

 The 1964–1970 Labour government carried out a broad range of reforms during its time in office, in such areas as social security, civil liberties, housing, health, education, and worker's rights.

 It is perhaps best remembered for the liberal social reforms introduced or supported by Home Secretary Roy Jenkins.
 Notable amongst these was the partial decriminalisation of male homosexuality and abortion, reform of divorce laws, the abolition of theatre censorship and capital punishment (except for a small number of offences — notably high treason) and various legislation addressing race relations and racial discrimination.

 In Wilson's defence, his supporters also emphasise the easing of means testing for non-contributory welfare benefits, the linking of pensions to earnings, and the provision of industrial-injury benefits.
 Wilson's government also made significant reforms to education, most notably the expansion of comprehensive education and the creation of the Open University.
+Outlays for social security, health and education went up by 45% during Wilson's first three years in office, and in 1967 he asserted that “We have ended the slide to social inequality and public neglect.”